rossato/devops-kit/README.md

 ### 3-apps

 This contains the dev-team-facing resources needed to manage applications.
-The permission model should allow these resources to be edited by dev teams directly in their own repowithout the need for IT-team sign-off.
+The permission model should allow these resources to be edited by dev teams directly in their own repo without the need for IT-team sign-off.

 * `demo`: a simple, Kustomize-based deployment
 * `quarkus-getting-started`: a Helm-based deployment and Helm-deployed Tekton CI pipeline